early childhood learning network

 Engaged communities are at the heart of student success.
 We are building a community of supporting adults who want to share responsibility in fostering the success of every child.

 Partnering for preschoolers at C.A.
-Weis Community School
+Weis Community Partnership School

 Our partnership with C.A.
 Weis will focus on building a community-based model to improve kindergarten readiness that can be replicated in other struggling neighborhoods.
 By investing in children through support of the 3-year-old preschool program at C.A.
 Weis, Achieve Escambia will learn about the factors influencing outcomes in the neighborhood surrounding our community school.
 High quality early education is the foundation for a strong economy tomorrow.
 Quality learning environments (whether at home with supportive and nurturing families or in classroom settings) significantly improve kindergarten readiness, 3rd-grade reading, high school graduation, postsecondary education and workforce readiness.